 HEB ISD offers a wide range of athletic programs for secondary students.
 Programs vary by grade level and include football, baseball, softball, basketball, soccer, track and field, gymnastics, swimming, golf, volleyball, and wrestling.
-For more information, call the Athletic Department at 817.399.2322 or 817.399.2323.
+For more details or contact information, visit the Athletics Department website

 Hurst-Euless-Bedford Independent School District offers students a broad educational program stressing intellectual development, occupational and economic competence, citizenship, personal and social development, health, and physical fitness.
 Course content and teaching methods are designed to accommodate the needs of each student.
 Deputy Superintendent for Instruction, Assistant Superintendent for Elementary Administration, and Assistant Superintendent for Secondary Administration facilitate curriculum development and the direction of district programs.
 Curriculum coordinators and directors, who are subject area specialists, regularly visit campuses to work with principals, assistant principals, instructional resource assistants and teachers in developing instructional strategies that will enhance the education of each student.